 (http://buildingrti.utexas.org/rti-presentations/differentiated-instruction-key-to-student-success).
 This module is intended for teachers, principals, Education Service Center personnel, and anyone interested in learning more about differentiated instruction within an RtI framework.
 It uses video examples of whole- group and small-group differentiated instruction, and covers how core small group instruction and supplemental intervention differ.Designing and Delivering Intensive Interventions: A Teacher’s Toolkit

 (http://centeroninstruction.org/files/Designing%20%26%20Delivering%20Intensive%20Interventions%20Toolkit.pdf).
 This 72-page toolkit contains activities and resources to assist practitioners in designing and delivering intensive interventions in reading for K-12 students with significant learning difficulties and disabilities.
-It examines four considerations for intensifying interventions, including supporting cognitive processes, differentiating and intensifying instructional delivery, increasing instructional time, and reducing group size.Using CBM to Determine Response to Intervention
+It examines four considerations for intensifying interventions including supporting cognitive processes, differentiating and intensifying instructional delivery, increasing instructional time, and reducing group size.Using Instructional Routines to Differentiate Instruction: A Guide for Teachers

 (http://www.centeroninstruction.org/files/Using%20Instructional%20Routines%20to%20Differentiate%20Instruction.pdf).
 This guide helps technical assistance providers and others who work with state education leaders to improve the reading achievement of elementary children.
 It aligns the Instructional Routines with Common Core State Standards (CCSS) and informs the design, delivery, and use of evidence-based interventions with students, including those with disabilities, who struggle with mastering rigorous reading, literacy, and mathematics standards.Content Literacy Continuum Instructional Change Model and Implementation Project